sunrise-bay-area/sunrise-bay-area/README.md

 ## Content Management

-Content management is currently a work in progress.
-We eventually hope to manage content and copy via [Netlify CMS](https://www.netlifycms.org/), which will allow developers and non-developers alike to manage content in a simple and version-controlled way.
+We manage content and copy via [Netlify CMS](https://www.netlifycms.org/), which allows developers and non-developers alike to manage content in a simple and version-controlled way.

 Locally, you can explore Netlify CMS by running the project and visiting /admin.